realazthat/corner-cases/README.md

 Use of the library in C does not require anything to be built.

+You can use **corner-cases/cubelib** in C99 by simply including the file `cubelib/cubelib.h` (there is also a forward declaration header you can use at `cubelib/cubelib.fwd.h`.

+If you want to use the `iostream` formatters (for pretty printing), you should include the file `cubelib/formatters.hpp` and define the macro `CORNER_CASES_CUBELIB_FORMATTERS_HEADER_ONLY` in your project;
+alternatively you can link to the `cubelib-formatters` target, which you can build, instructions to follow.

 The library can however be built for use in opencl, in which case certain constant-arrays need to be pre-calculated.
-Therefore, a binary can be built, which will generate the headers with the constants.
+To do this, cubelib includes a target called `cubelib-clgen-consts`, which can be built and which will generate the headers with the constants.
+There is also a direct target called `cubelib.clgen.h` which will build everything necessary and dump the header into the build directory.

 Furthermore, there are unit tests that can be built.